phapi/phapi-framework/readme.md

 $api = new \Phapi\Phapi($configuration);
 ```

+Use the **defaultAccept** configuration to specify the type used if the client asks for a type that aren't supported.

 It is possible to add more supported content types as you can see in the example above.
 The Json serializer accepts **application/vn.phapi+json** for both serialization and unserialization.
 The second parameter, **text/html** indicates that the Json serializer should be used if the client has sent an **Accept** header with the content text/html.
 However, the Json serializer will NOT unserialize request bodies with the **Content-Type** header set to text/html.